How to Cut a Watermelon in 10 Ways

 6. How to Cut a Watermelon into Wedges

 Do this for the classic shot of happy kids biting into oversized watermelon wedges.
-Slice the watermelon in half lengthwise.
+Trim the ends of your watermelon and slice in half lengthwise.
 Cut each half lengthwise again to make quarters.
 Slice the watermelon crosswise into wedges.

 7. How to Cut a Watermelon into Balls